Jennie Lena: Career

 From the age of 5 until 15, Lena participated in various children's theatre productions, and as a child, she would often perform with her mother, who was also a singer and toured around the world.
 Often at the end of her mother's shows, Jennie would come out and sing 'Ben', accompanied by her mother on guitar.

 In 2007, she won Talent Night, in Rotterdam.
 Also around this time, she performed in the United States at the Apollo Theater in Harlem, New York City, and performed several times in Asia.
 She was a singer for an Amsterdam-based band called Food for Funk between 2003 and 2007.

 At the age of 25, Jennie studied Theatre Arts and afterwards decided to focus only on music.
 In 2009, she started performing backing vocals for Anouk, and it wasn't long before she began to write and record her own songs, making her way as an independent artist.
-In 2010, she released her self-written album 'Monsters', and in 2012, she released another album called: 'Life's Like a Chox of Bogglets'.
+In 2010, she released her self-written album 'Monsters', and in 2012, she released another album called 'Life's Like a Chox of Bogglets'.

 She was noticed quickly, and things started to move at a whirlwind speed.
 Besides regular appearances on popular national TV & radio shows in the Netherlands, Jennie also opened for Joss Stone, who invited her on her international tour after watching her videos on the internet.
 After that tour, Jennie's own tour started, and she performed in many capitals in Europe, Asia and the US, amongst others at the legendary Apollo Theater in Harlem, New York City.

 She had been writing songs for multiple musicians in the early and mid-2000s and chose a solo career in 2009.
 She released her first album Monsters in September 2009.
-By chance, Lena participated in the Groovalicious tour with Boris & Wicked Jazz Sounds, played at the Eurosonic Festival, and traveled in 2010 through The Netherlands with her own tour "Monsters on Tour".
-In 2013, Lena released her first album and singles at the record company T2 Entertainment.
+By chance, Lena participated in the Groovalicious tour with Boris & Wicked Jazz Sounds, played at the Eurosonic Festival, and travelled in 2010 through The Netherlands with her own tour "Monsters on Tour".
+In 2013, Lena released her first album and singles with the record company T2 Entertainment.

-On 6 June 2011, her new single Special Delivery came out and on 30 September 2011, the new album Life's Like a Chox or Bogglets appeared, bringing Lena a more comprehensive musical direction.
+On 6 June 2011, her new single Special Delivery came out, and on 30 September 2011, the new album Life's Like a Chox or Bogglets appeared, bringing Lena a more comprehensive musical direction.
 On 19 April 2012, she became the new singer of the band Sven Hammond Soul until June 2013.

 In 2014, her acoustic version of Katy Perry's Firework was heard as a soundtrack in The Interview movie.